-- · actions intended to gain regulatory approval to market and sell Surfaxin for the prevention of RDS in premature infants in the United States, including (i) finalizing and submitting our response to the April 2006 Approvable Letter, which focused on the Chemistry, Manufacturing and Controls (CMC) portion of our NDA; and (ii) completing analysis and remediation of manufacturing issues related to the April 2006 process validation stability failure; - · continued investment in the development of our SRT pipeline programs, including Surfaxin for neonatal and pediatric conditions and Aerosurf, which uses the aerosol-generating technology rights that we have licensed through a strategic alliance with Chrysalis Technologies, a division of Philip Morris USA Inc. (Chrysalis); - · continued investment in enhancements to our quality systems and our manufacturing capabilities, including our operations in Totowa, NJ (which we acquired in December 2005).
+- ongoing efforts intended to gain regulatory approval to market Surfaxin for the prevention of RDS in premature infants in the United States.
+We recently submitted our formal response to the Approvable Letter that we received from the FDA in April 2006.
+Assuming that the FDA accepts our submission as a complete response, we anticipate that the FDA will designate our submission as a Class 2 submission, thereby allowing for a sixmonth review period with a target approval date under the Prescription Drug User Fee Act (PDUFA) in the second quarter of 2008; - preparing for the potential approval and commercial launch of Surfaxin for RDS in the United States by (i) expanding our existing Medical Affairs organization to support increased educational and scientific activities, and (ii) strategic planning for commercial capabilities to execute the launch of Surfaxin in the United States, if approved; - · continued investment in the development of our SRT pipeline programs, including Surfaxin for neonatal and pediatric conditions and Aerosurf, which uses the aerosol-generating technology rights that we have licensed through a strategic alliance with Chrysalis Technologies, a division of Philip Morris USA Inc. (Chrysalis); - · continued investment in enhancements to our quality systems and our manufacturing capabilities, including our operations in Totowa, NewJersey (which we acquired in December 2005).
 We plan to (i) produce surfactant drug products to meet the anticipated pre-clinical, clinical and potential future commercial needs of Surfaxin and our other SRT product candidates, and (ii) potentially develop new and enhanced formulations of Surfaxin and our other SRT product candidates.
-Our long-term manufacturing strategy includes potentially building or acquiring additional manufacturing capabilities for the production of our precision-engineered SRT drug products; and

-• seeking investments of additional capital and potentially entering into collaboration agreements and strategic partnerships for the development and commercialization of our SRT product candidates.
+Our long-term manufacturing strategy includes potentially building or acquiring additional manufacturing capabilities for the production of our precision-engineered SRT drug products; and - seeking investments of additional capital and potentially entering into collaboration agreements and strategic partnerships for the development and commercialization of our SRT product candidates.
 We continue to evaluate a variety of strategic transactions intended to enhance the future growth potential of our SRT pipeline and maximize shareholder value, including, but not limited to, potential business alliances, commercial and development partnerships, financings and other similar opportunities, although we cannot assure you that we will enter into any specific actions or transactions.

-Since our inception, we have incurred significant losses and, as of June 30, 2007, we had an accumulated deficit of \$267.0 million.
+Since our inception, we have incurred significant losses and, as of September 30, 2007, we had an accumulated deficit of \$276.3 million.
 The majority of our expenditures to date have been for and in support of research and development activities.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Plan of Operations."